“Is it the same as being in jail?” asked Dottie.

 He thought it was OK for children to waste some of their time, but only if there was something in the wasting.

-Dottie was six-years-old – “No, I’m not, I’m almost seven!” – but she knew how to listen and talk and not size him up.
+Dottie was nine-years-old – “No, I’m not, I’m almost ten!” – but she knew how to listen and talk and not size him up.
 She had fun going to the movies, the park, the zoo, but she didn’t play at being playful.
 She wasted less time than most children, too.

 Otis had taken the day off from Osner Business Machines to take Dottie to the zoo.
 It was a weekday, the middle of August, and there were no major holidays in sight.
 He had heard fifty thousand people tramped through the zoo on Sundays.
 They had breakfast together and he treated her to a cab ride to the Pond.
 They took a long walk around it, fed some ducks with lettuce Otis had torn into small pieces beforehand, and finally walked up East Drive to Park Road to the Central Park Zoo.